-To catch up on the story of our visit to Rome, click here .
+To catch up on the first part of our visit, read Rome, Italy Part 1 – Popes, Paintings and Parents .
 Day two of our three day stop in Italy and we set out for some more Rome-based shenanigans.

 Morning saw us waiting on a sun-drenched platform, waiting for the local train into Rome.
 The station itself was very unkempt, graffitied heavily and nearly deserted.
 The train was equally dilapidated but had the added advantage of being somewhat quaint, adding up to charmingly shabby.
 Let’s call it rustic.
 Once in Rome, we hit the streets, ready to do some serious sightseeing.

 We started at the Colosseum, where we greeted by an enormous queue.
 We grudgingly took our place.
 The stewards decided to split the line and somehow Karl nipped into the new line, saving us a good half an hour’s queue time.
 Irate tourists began to yell at us and I desperately tried to turn myself invisible.
 Horrendously embarrassed as I was, I only managed to turn red.
 I didn’t move out of the queue though, so maybe I wasn’t all that bothered after all.
 After studiously ignoring the European insults flying at our backs for twenty minutes or so, we made it to the ticket office and entered the Colosseum itself.